RyosukeHonda/Behavioral-Cloning/README.md

 I trained the model with [Keras](https://keras.io/) fit_generator.
-Parameters for training are below.
+Keras fit_generator generates infinite number of images so I have to choose the appropriate number for hyper-parameters.These hyper-parameters are decided by empirically after many times of trial.
+I've found that the validation loss doesn't decrease sharply even if I chose large number of epochs(such as 10).
+What's more, the low value of validation loss doesn't always mean that the clone driver drives well.
+Therefore I chose only 2 epochs for training the model.Parameters for training are below.

 - Batch size:32
 - Number of epochs:2
 - Samples per epoch:28000
 - Number of validation samples:2800

 ## Strategies(Data Augmentation)
 Since the number of the training data set is limited, I also used left and right side of images as mentioned above.